RedisTimeSeries/RedisTimeSeries/docs/commands/ts.mrevrange.md

   Note: Whenever filters need to be provided, a minimum of one _label_`=`_value_ filter must be applied.

 #### Optional arguments

+- `LATEST` (since RedisTimeSeries v1.8)

+  When a time series is a compaction: With `LATEST`, TS.MREVRANGE will also report the compacted value of the latest (possibly partial) bucket (given that that bucket start time falls within [fromTimestamp, toTimestamp]).
+Without `LATEST`, TS.MREVRANGE will not report the latest (possibly partial) bucket.
+When a time series is not a compaction: `LATEST` is ignored.

+  The data in the latest bucket of a compaction is possibly partial.
+A bucket is 'closed' and compacted only upon arrival of a new sample that 'opens' a 'new latest' bucket.
+There are cases, however, when the compacted value of the latest (possibly partial) bucket is also required.
+When so, `LATEST` can be used.

 - `FILTER_BY_TS` _ts_... (since RedisTimeSeries v1.6)